Three pits have already been dug at the construction site on Pravdy Avenue, and construction is associated with the well-known company Stolitsa Group.

 What happens on a construction site

-Let us note that earlier journalist Dmitry Bunetsky wrote about the construction on Pravdy Avenue at the roundabout: “The construction of the remains of apple orchards on Vinogradar began quietly and routinely.
+Let us note that earlier journalist Dmitry Bunetsky wrote about the construction on Pravdy Avenue at the roundabout: “The construction of the remains of the apple orchards on Vinogradar began quietly and routinely.
 On the right you can see how piles are being drilled for the foundations.
 On the left is the future of what could become Kyiv's largest park.
 Unfortunately, it was a comfortable area.”

 Now special equipment is working behind a two-meter green fence, sand is being removed from the dug pit, and several construction crews are working in different locations.
 An electrical substation and a construction crane were installed on the site, as well as entrances for trucks with special equipment.